Which of the following is a facial bone? | Channels for Pearson+

 1

-Identify the bones listed in the options: Maxilla, Parietal, Occipital, and Temporal.
+Understand that the human skull is divided into two main parts: the cranium and the facial bones.
+The cranium protects the brain, while the facial bones form the structure of the face.

-Understand the classification of bones in the human skull: the skull is divided into cranial bones and facial bones.
+Identify the bones listed in the problem: temporal bone, vomer, occipital bone, sphenoid bone, and parietal bone.

-Cranial bones form the protective case around the brain, while facial bones form the structure of the face.
+Recall that the facial bones include the vomer, nasal bones, maxilla, zygomatic bones, palatine bones, lacrimal bones, inferior nasal conchae, and mandible.

-Recognize that the Parietal, Occipital, and Temporal bones are part of the cranial bones, which protect the brain.
+Recognize that the temporal, occipital, sphenoid, and parietal bones are part of the cranium, not the facial bones.

-Identify the Maxilla as a facial bone, which forms the upper jaw and part of the face, distinguishing it from the cranial bones.
+Conclude that the vomer is the only bone listed that is part of the facial bones, as it forms part of the nasal septum.

 Watch next